Are you curious about a whole-food, plant-based (WFPB) diet? The T. Colin Campbell Center for Nutrition Studies is here to help you get started.

 isolated soy protein or soy protein isolate, pea protein isolate

-Foods with additives, artificial colors, stabilizers
+Ultra-Processed Foods (Foods with additives, artificial colors, stabilizers)

 Beverages